Continual Learning for Blind Image Quality Assessment: A Continual Learning Method for BIQA

-We describe the proposed method with respect to the desiderata stated in Section~\ref{subsec:desiderata}.
-According to Desiderata \rom{1}, it is desirable to work in the assumed common perceptual space.
-However, this is difficult because we are only given a stream of $T$ IQA datasets without the monotonic functions to embed the associated MOSs into this space.
-Inspired by \cite{zhang2020learning,zhang2020uncertainty}, we want to learn a single perceptual scale for all tasks by exploiting relative quality information.
-Specifically, under the Thurstone's model~\cite{thurstone1927law}, the perceptual quality of image $x$, denoted by $q_x$, follows a Gaussian distribution with mean $\mu_x$ and variance $\sigma^{2}_x$.
-Assuming the variability of quality between $x\in\mathcal{D}_t$ and $y\in\mathcal{D}_t$ is uncorrelated, the quality difference $q_x - q_y$ is also Gaussian with mean $ \mu_x - \mu_y$ and variance $\sigma^{2}_x + \sigma^{2}_y$.
-We then compute a probability that $x$ is perceived better than $y$ by
+According to Desideratum \rom{1}, it is desirable to work with a common perceptual scale.
+However, this is difficult because we are only given a stream of $T$ IQA datasets without the monotonic functions to map the associated MOSs.
+Inspired by~\cite{zhang2020learning,zhang2021uncertainty}, we choose to learn a perceptual scale for all tasks by exploiting relative quality information.
+Specifically, given an image pair $(x, y)$, we compute a binary label: